zaiisao/Documentation/en/Voice/mac_audio.md

 ### <a name = "man-add"></a>Add the Libraries Manually

-1. Download the [Agora Video SDK for macOS](https://docs.agora.io/en/Agora%20Platform/downloads) and unzip the downloaded SDK package.
+1. Download the [Agora Voice SDK for macOS](https://docs.agora.io/en/Agora%20Platform/downloads) and unzip the downloaded SDK package.

 2. Open your project with Xcode and select the current Target.